Siphon880gh/devbrain/Enterprise - LINUX, Server Administration, Scripting, IT Networking, IT Remote Help Desk/__ Server Management - 2. Dedicated Server or VPS/_ GET STARTED - Setup VPS Checklist - Eg. Hetzner.md

 	- Make sure no excessive permissions like 777 among your files you uploaded to restore your website when setting up the web server
 	- User script permissions: if you will have php or python scripts that are triggered by visiting web browser, if it writes to a folder, can it write to it?
 Otherwise, it’ll be permission error preventing creating files by php script (eg. can it write to a file using PHP's fwrite upon opening that PHP file?)
 	- Webpage viewable to public: Make sure it's the official site user that logs into Filezilla when uploading web-site public viewing files (NOT root).
 Setup and save your login credentials on Filezilla.
 Otherwise, pages may show up as forbidden on the web browser.
-- Install malware and security especially when going public
+- Optional - Install malware and security especially when going public
 	- If Hostinger, their malware scanner [https://support.hostinger.com/en/articles/8450363-vps-malware-scanner](https://support.hostinger.com/en/articles/8450363-vps-malware-scanner)
     - How to navigate to the malware from services dashboard (Hostinger hpanel, GoDaddy dashboard, etc)
     - Is malware free, times one payment, or monthly/yearly?
 Or keep deactivated (often they let you scan but not fix for free)